efm092000/Visi-n-por-Computador/practica2/README.md

 In this video we were inspired by the video "My little piece of privacy".
 So, if someone is walking through the camera our little programm adds a blue box on top of the moving object such that it is isn't visible any more on the screen.
 Additionally the drawn box fades over time such that you can see the movement's direction.

+We used the cv2.findContours method to find boxes around moving objects, ignored small contours and joined the bigger contours to make one big box without whole in between.
+For the box-fading we created a second image or layer which starts with np.zeros.
+Each time we calculated the box, it is written onto this layer and the fade out is achieved by multiplying the opaque value of each pixel by 0.9.
+Then we add this layer to our frame.

 ## Bibliografía